junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.J.
 RES.
 45
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H.J.
 RES.
 45

-That the resolution from the House of Representatives (H.J.
-Res.
-45) entitled “Joint resolution increasing the statutory limit on the public debt. ”, do pass with the following
+> Increasing the statutory limit on the public debt.

-*Strike all after the resolving clause and insert the following:*
+That subsection (b) of section 3101 of title 31, United States Code, is amended by striking out the dollar limitation contained in such subsection and inserting in lieu thereof $14,294,000,000,000.